Pardis Pourabedini

 Pardis Pourabedini (Persian: پردیس پورعابدینی; born April 10, 2000) is an Iranian actress.
 She is best known for her leading roles as Razieh Moghaddam in Blue Blood (2020–2021) and as Fereshteh Khadem in Fereshteh's Sin (2023–2024) for which she earned two Hafez Award nominations.
 She won the Crystal Simorgh for Best Actress at the 41st Fajr International Film Festival for her performance in the 2023 war film Unknown.

 Early life

 Pardis Pourabedini was born on April 10, 2000, in Tehran, Iran.
 She has two sisters and is the middle child.
 Her elder sister is a doctor.
 Her mother is a hairdresser and her father, Babak Pourabedini, is the CEO of Sofar Company.

 Personal life

-She married actor Amir Hossein Mousavi on an unknown date.
+Pourabedini married actor Amir Hossein Mousavi on an unknown date.
 They appeared together for the first time after their marriage on July 25, 2024, at the premier of the 6 in the Morning film.